longpt214/publication-extraction-chrome-extension/README.md

 # Publication Extraction Web Data View Chrome Extension
 This is a subproject of Web Data View project, where you can visually select an area of publication text, or highlight the text, and then the Chrome extension will automatically organize the data into a web table, which can be copied to clipboard, or exported as an Excel file.

 Download the code from this page and follow the guildline [here](https://wiki.illinois.edu/wiki/download/attachments/586662115/WebDataViewInstallationGuide.pdf?version=2&modificationDate=1465568899000&api=v2) to install Web Data View Chrome extension.
-Please note to not use the zip file mentioned in the guide.
-Instead using the code from this repository because it is more updated.
+Please use the code from this repository instead of the zip file mentioned in the guide, because it is more updated.

 An example webpage to test: http://www.forwarddatalab.org/publications